KanavMalik/Great_Recessiom/README.md

 # Great-Recession

-The implications of the Financial and Economic Crisis of 2008-09 have been discussed
+Discussion of the implications of the Financial and Economic Crisis of 2008-09.